0x6980/zkp-notes/pages/jpcs/jagged_function.md

 | **10** | $p(10, 00) = 0$ | $p(10, 01) = 0$ | $p(10, 10) = 1$ | $p(10, 11) = 9$ |
 | **11** | $p(11, 00) = 0$ | $p(11, 01) = 0$ | $p(11, 10) = 0$ | $p(11, 11) = 0$ |

-Note that, height in column $00$ is 1, because after row 1 all values, are zero.
-And height in column $01$ is 1, because after row 1 all values are zero.
-The height in column $10$ is 2, because after row 2 all values are zero.
-The height in column $11$ is 3, because after row 3, the only remaining cell value is zero.
+Note that, height in columns $00$ and $01$ are 1, because after row 1 all values, are zero.
+The height in columns $10$ and $11$ is 3, because after row 3 all values are zero, the only remaining cell value is zero.

 ## Non-zero Part of Jagged Function
 We refer to the set of coordinates $\{(x, y) \in \{0, 1\}^n \times \{0, 1\}^k\space\space\text{s.t.}\space\space x < h_y\}$ (i.e., the coordinates of $p$ which are not necessarily zero) as the non-zero part of $p$.